Norway, like most of Scandinavia, is pretty damn relaxed when it comes to sex.

 Apps like Tinder have helped to lubricate the process of hooking up with Norwegian girls.
 Alternatively you can head to clubs and bars in the major cities on a weekend and find the exact type of crowd that is justifying Norway’s lofty one night stand ranking.

 If you don’t trust your ability to strike it lucky on the Norwegian bar circuit, there’s always the native personals and classified sites.

-These can be used for finding casual encounters (W4M, M4W), or for putting yourself in contact with the many escorts operating around Norway’s major cities.
+These can be used for finding casual encounters (W4M, M4W).